alejandrocena/ephimeral-flagger/README.md

  * Note that differences in object atribute order or array elements order, could lead in different hashing results.
 So if you cannot enshure that this object are *EXACTLY* the same, you can create an string element representation for example:

 *Considering..*
-original and another and the same but order.
+original and another are the same but order.
 ```js
 const original = {foo:'bar',bar:'foo'};
 const another = {bar:'foo',foo:'bar'};